opengauss-mirror/docs/content/en/docs/Developerguide/subscriptions.md

 The subscriber database behaves in the same way as any other openGauss instance and can be used as a publisher for other databases by defining its own publications.

 A subscriber node can have multiple subscriptions if needed.
-You can define multiple subscriptions between a single publisher-subscriber pair, in which case you need to ensure that the subscribed publication objects do not overlap.
+You can define multiple subscriptions between a pair of publishers and subscribers, in which case you need to ensure that the published objects do not overlap.

 Each subscription will receive changes through a replication slot.
 Currently, initial data in pre-existing tables cannot be synchronized.